Want to buy a guitar pack but not sure how to choose one?

 To help you choose your dream guitar, take a look at the most famous guitars in the music world.

 This model was used by the famous left handed Jimi Hendrix, notably when he played at Woodstock.
+It’s the right handed full size guitar that Hendrix flipped upside down – giving it its iconic inverted body style.

 The original guitar is worth 2 million dollars today.
 The most recent models are valued at well over $3000.